mxstn/mxstn.github.io/_pages/about.md

 Besides that, I enjoy playing guitar, attending concerts, and most recently dancing Lindy Hop :)

-In 2026 I will be defending my Dr. rer. nat. (~PhD) in mathematics at TUM, my main supervisor is [Christian Kuehn (multiscale and stochastic dynamics)](https://multiscale.systems) and my co-supervisor is [Hildeberto Jardón-Kojakhmetov (dynamical systems)](https://hildejk.xyz).
+In 2026 I will be defending my Dr. rer. nat. (~PhD) in mathematics at TUM; my main supervisor is [Christian Kuehn (multiscale and stochastic dynamics)](https://multiscale.systems) and my co-supervisor is [Hildeberto Jardón-Kojakhmetov (dynamical systems)](https://hildejk.xyz).
 My mathematical research is concerned with singularities in differential equations with two time-scales and geometric methods in the analysis of their dynamics.
 To get a glimpse of my mathematical research check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).

+&nbsp;

 # Short CV

 <div class="cv">
   <div class="year">since 2023</div>
-  <div class="content">Research Engineer at MED-EL R&D department, Innsbruck</div>
+  <div class="content">Research Engineer at <a href="https://www.medel.com" target="_blank">
+	      MED-EL
+	    </a>, R&D department, Innsbruck</div>

   <div class="year">2022</div>
-  <div class="content">Research stay at University of Groningen (RUG)<br>
+  <div class="content">2-month research stay at University of Groningen (RUG)<br>
   	with <a href="https://hildejk.xyz" target="_blank">
 	      Hildeberto Jardón-Kojakhmetov (dynamical systems)
 	    </a></div>